Jed-Munene/pressure-drop-calculator/README.md

 This script is used to calculate the **pressure losses** in the **ethanol** and **gaseous oxygen (GOX)** feed lines of a propulsion system.
 It models pressure drops from pipe friction, fittings (elbows and T-sections), and valves (solenoid, check, and ball valves) using physical and empirical equations.

----

-## What’s Included

-This version includes significant enhancements and added functionality:

 ## New Features